Archive for the Exploration: Cosmos Category

 “Kænus?
 I know of him, a rich snob.
 He may be a bit eccentric, but there’s no way he’d destroy a planet.”

 I’m about to inquire more, but my innards start to spin.
 I hit the ground, doubled over in pain as I begin to vomit uncontrollably, blood and soul.
 Something with the food.
 A bolt of energy hits me, courses through my spine.
 I see a flash, an outline of light covering my body.
 The flash of light outlines my suit of armor.
 A surge of gravity brings all in the place to their knees.
 Everything is vibrating in my eyes.
 The omega surge suit.
 I’m once again armored.
 Electricity bristles around me.
 I stand.
-Vokrssel looks at me without fear, without awe.
+Axivognt looks at me without fear, without awe.
 He just looks at me.
 He places his hand on his long, white beard.

 “A sign.”